 back to top

-We collect (and, where applicable, use or disclose) personal information from our registrants (nurses) and people who apply for registration as a nurse (applicants) to:
+We collect personal information, and where applicable use or disclose that personal information, from our registrants (or “nurses”), people who apply for registration as a nurse (or “applicants”), and other individuals who interact with the College, to:

 Contact nurses about our programs or activities, and to obtain nurses' feedback on them.